★ 5.0 Stars • 100+ Five-Star Reviews

 Environmental enrichment plays an important role in long-term separation anxiety management.
 Dogs that have mental stimulation during alone time, through puzzle feeders, frozen Kongs, scent work activities, and appropriate chew toys, cope better with separation than dogs left with nothing to do.
 We teach you how to create an enrichment routine that keeps your dog engaged and reduces anxiety during your absences.

 Good K9 Academy also offers daycare services for families who need a safe option for their dog during long workdays while separation anxiety training is in progress.
 Rather than leaving your dog alone to panic while you are still working through the training process, daycare provides supervision, socialization, and structure that prevents regression.
-Many Gaithersburg, Clarksburg, Frederick, Columbia, and Washington DC families use our daycare as a bridge solution while their dog builds the independence to handle being alone at home.
+Many Gaithersburg, Clarksburg, Poolesville, Columbia, and Washington DC families use our daycare as a bridge solution while their dog builds the independence to handle being alone at home.

-Serving Dogs Across the Greater DC Area
+Serving Dogs Across the Maryland, DC & Virginia

 Good K9 Academy serves dog owners throughout Montgomery County and the surrounding communities from our Gaithersburg facility.

-Get a Free Consultation →Separation Anxiety Training Questions
+Separation Anxiety Training Questions

 What are the signs of separation anxiety in dogs?